Owa Odighizuwa, DE, UCLA

 Ellis McCarthy*, DT, UCLA

-3/7/15: McCarthy picked up 21 tackles with three sacks, and 3.5 tackles for a loss in 2014.
+4/25/15: McCarthy picked up 21 tackles with three sacks, and 3.5 tackles for a loss in 2014.
 He didn't have as big of an impact as expected, but he did finish the regular season playing better and was excellent against USC.
 McCarthy probably should have returned for his senior year, but he entered the 2015 NFL Draft.
 McCarthy wasn't overly impressive at the Combine.
+Some think he might slide in the 2015 NFL Draft, but after the run on first-round nose tackles, there aren't many options left for teams that want a big body at the position.

 8/23/14: McCarthy totaled 28 tackles with three tackles for a loss and two sacks in 2013.
 The sophomore was an All-Pac-12 honorable mention.
 McCarthy did a nice job as a run-plugger a the point of attack.
 He has some intriguing skills as a nose tackle for a 3-4 defense.